ZwalaLabs/aiky/README.md

 - members details

 # Apps and Packages
 - web: A Next.js app.
-This serves as the frontend of upup.
-Built uisng Next Auth, Drizzle ORM (+ PostgreSQL), Radix UI and Tailwind.
+This serves the frontend as well as backend of AIKY.
+Built using Next Auth, Drizzle ORM (+ PostgreSQL), Radix UI and Tailwind.
 - ui: a stub React component library used by web application.
 Contains Radix UI and custom Tailwind components.

 Each package/app is 100% TypeScript.